Solid wall insulation problems: nearly all homes need it replaced or repaired, says NAO

 • Missing or incomplete paperwork.

-As a result of the findings, 39 businesses have been suspended from installing solid wall insulation in government schemes and installers responsible for the substandard work will be required to fix the work at no cost to households, Minister for Energy Consumers Miatta Fahnbulleh told the House of Commons on Thursday 23 January.
+As a result of the findings, 39 businesses were suspended from installing solid wall insulation in government schemes and installers responsible for the substandard work would be required to fix the work at no cost to households, Minister for Energy Consumers Miatta Fahnbulleh told the House of Commons on Thursday 23 January.
 Find a list of the suspended businesses here.

 Installers responsible for substandard work will remain banned from installing new solid wall insulation on any government scheme if they don’t fulfil their obligation to put any issues right.